chrismiles/CMPopTipView/README.rst

 ARC
 ---

-The CMPopTipView Master branch is non-ARC.
-However, producing an ARC version is easy as CMPopTipView memory management is kept clean and ARC-conversion ready.
+The CMPopTipView Master branch uses ARC as of version 2.0.

-To generate an ARC version simply open the demo app project in Xcode and select: Edit / Refactor / Convert to Objective-C ARC...
-The project should convert cleanly and the ARC-ready CMPopTipView source can then be copied to your project.
-If any ARC problems, please raise an issue.
+If you want a non-ARC version you should look at tag 1.3.0.

 Support